-- 1. After adjusting the miter or bevel setting, check and adjust the Sliding Fence. - 2.
-Loosen the Fence Lock Knob, and move the Sliding Fence to be within 1/8" of the blade. - 3.
-Tighten the Fence Lock Knob.
-Make sure that the Sliding Fence still does not contact the Blade.
+- 1. After adjusting the miter or bevel setting, check and adjust both sides of the fence. - 2.
+Loosen one of the Fence Knobs, and move its Sliding Fence to be within 1/8" of the blade. - 3.
+Tighten the Fence Knob.
+Make sure that the Sliding Fence still does not contact the Blade. - 4.
+Repeat the process for the other Fence Knob and Sliding Fence.